By starting a Community group you'll have access to all Interest | Hobby group features and our Contributor feature.

 (c) cover images contain marketing material

-Take care when naming the Group; the name forms the pages URL and can only be changed once.
+GROUP NAMETake care when naming the Group; the name forms the pages URL and can only be changed once after the first event is posted.
 Where possible choose a short, yet descriptive name.

 (a) you have the right to use the name,

 (b) it does not violation or breach any copyright, IP, trademark or other naming rights.

 Community Meets reserves the right, where deemed necessary to request proof of ownership or naming rights.
 Creating Pages to reserve a name is not allowed; inactive pages and content maybe removed from the website at the sole discretion of Community Meets.

 DESCRIPTIONThe more information you can provide, the better.
 This may also assist with the approvals process, as pages with little or no meaningful content may not be approved.